gwd/schedbench/README.md

 branch is not `master`); so you may want to add a symbolic link from `rumprun.git/rumprun` to whatever directory it ends up making.

+The xen code also builds against libxl.
+At the moment this is hardcoded to the directory where I have libxl built on my dev box.
+On your system you can either edit `Makefile/controller`, putting your built xen path in XENLIB_PATH, or remove both XENLIB_PATH and the two runes which reference it (leaving the library names intact).

 # Quick command reference

 To use schedsim, run the following four commands on your Xen host in